GridProtectionAlliance/openHistorian-grafana/README.md

 If the assembly [`GrafanaAdapters.dll`](https://www.gridprotectionalliance.org/NightlyBuilds/GridSolutionsFramework/Beta/Libraries/) is deployed with an existing Time-series Library based project, e.g., [Project Alpha](https://github.com/GridProtectionAlliance/projectalpha), the 1.0 openHistorian Grafana interfaces will be available per configured openHistorian instance.
 For Grafana support, the time-series project needs to use [Grid Solutions Framework](https://github.com/GridProtectionAlliance/gsf) dependencies for version 2.1.332 or beyond &mdash; or to be built with Project Alpha starting from version 0.1.159.

-When the `GrafanaAdapters.dll` is deployed in the time-series project installation folder, a new Grafana data service entry will be added in the local configuration file for each configured historian when the new DLL is detected and loaded.
+When the `GrafanaAdapters.dll` is deployed in the time-series project installation folder, a new Grafana data service entry will be added in the local configuration file, e.g., `ProjectAlpha.exe.config`, for each configured historian when the new DLL is detected and loaded.
 Each historian web service instance for Grafana will need to be enabled and configured with a unique port:
 ```xml
     <statGrafanaDataService>
       <add name="Endpoints" value="http.rest://+:6357/api/grafana" description="Semicolon delimited list of URIs where the web service can be accessed." encrypted="false" />